jlawler/activeconfig/readme.md

     environmental_var: "bar"

-5. Run this code in IRB in development:
+5. Run this code in development:

     CONF.defaults.environmental_var

 You will get "foo"

-6. Run this code in IRB in production:
+6. Run this code in production:

     CONF.defaults.environment_var